Overview

 Ad fatigue forecast - Looker Studio layer (demo-meta_ad_fatigue_forecast_looker_studio)

 @target_daily_spend parameter.
-Filter campaign_type = 'ALL' for portfolio totals.| Name | Description |
+Filter campaign_type = 'ALL' for portfolio totals.Questions this report answers

 Which ads should I pause or refresh right now?